zetazee/python/manipulation.md

 let's start.

-1. **write a program that will print GC content of this sequence.**
+**ONE: write a program that will print GC content of this sequence.**

 dna_seq = `ACTGATCGATTACGTATAGTATTTGCTATCATACATATATATCGATGCGTTCAT`